hdeeg/KvW/README.md

 - `kvw.pro` is the self-contained kvw code
 - `kvwcore.pro` is a plugin replacement for `kvw.pro` in which non-essential code (options for graphics, printing, debugging, time-offset) has been removed.
 It is provided in order to facilitate translation into other languages.
 - `kvwdemo1.pro` runs a demo of `kvw.pro`, providing minimum times of the lightcurves in example_data and generating some figures from the paper by Deeg 2021
-- `rdtab.pro`  is a table-reader that used by kvwdemo1.pro
+- `rdtab.pro`  is a table-reader that is used by kvwdemo1.pro

 `example_data`:
-- `CMDra7023.lc` and `CMDra7024.lc`  Lightcurves of CM Dra eclipses,
- 	used by demos in kvw.py or kvwdemo1.pro.
+- `CMDra7023.lc` and `CMDra7024.lc`  Lightcurves of CM Dra eclipses from the TESS mission, used by demos in kvw.py or kvwdemo1.pro.
 	These curves are:
-	- Primary eclipse at epoch 7024.
+	- An incomplete primary eclipse at epoch 7023
-	- Incomplete primary at epoch 7023;
+	- A complete primary eclipse at epoch 7024

 	Both lightcurves were extracted from the PDCSAP_FLUX of the file `tess2019253231442-s0016-0000000199574208-0152-s_lc.fits`, available on NASA's MAST and processed as described in the paper (Deeg 2021).